lead-free/lead-free.github.io/embedded_environment/index.md

 This post/tutorial shows a method of developing embedded code without having a particular IDE in mind, a bare approach for bare metal development, underlining why IDE agnostic is elegant, efficient and simple.

 ## 1. Requirements
-This post will focus on embedded ARM toolchain, particularly on the guidelines for the famous [*Blue Pill*](https://hackaday.com/2017/03/30/the-2-32-bit-arduino-with-debugging/) (aka [*STM32F103C8T6*](https://www.st.com/en/microcontrollers-microprocessors/stm32f103c8.html)).
+This post will focus on embedded ARM toolchain, particularly on the guidelines for the famous [*blue pill*](https://hackaday.com/2017/03/30/the-2-32-bit-arduino-with-debugging/) (aka [*stm32f103c8t6*](https://www.st.com/en/microcontrollers-microprocessors/stm32f103c8.html)).
 The process is almost identical for other stm32 microcontrollers and simillar for embeded arm devices from other vendors (Atmel, NXP, etc).

 Further instructions are written for Unix platforms, that is Linux and MacOS.